zhezhouzz/HATs/README.md

 By enable the `preprocess` option in the config file `meta-config.json`, **Marple** will print the result of preprocess: desugaring, basic type check, and normalization.
 The details can be found in [Configuration of Marple](#configuration-of-marple).

-**Requirements:** We use bold and coloring printting in command line, make sure your terminal supports escape sequences.
+**Requirements:** We use bold and coloring printing in command line, make sure your terminal supports escape sequences.

 For example,